fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 • This sample, which contains sperm-producing tubules, is then examined under a microscope to find sperm.

-• If viable sperm are found, they are either used immediately or frozen for future IVF with ICSI.
+• If viable sperm are identified, they may be used immediately or frozen for future assisted reproductive treatment, depending on your fertility specialist's recommendation.

 Micro-TESE